 New program development in L&S falls under the purview of the Academic Planning Council.
 The approval process involves several levels of governance: department, college, campus, and (for new majors and degree programs), the UW System.
 Key contacts and links are provided below.

-.
+Program Review.
 Since the regular review of academic programs provides important context for and evidence of a unit's capacity to administer programs and serve students well, UAPC policy holds that requests to create new academic programs or to change existing academic programs or structures will only be considered if the sponsoring unit is current with respect to academic program review.
 Requests to create new programs will be delayed if a sponsoring unit has not completed a review within the ten years prior to submitting a request for change.
-(See section J of the UW-Madison Program Review Guidelines
+(See the "Policy" tab of the UW-Madison Program Review Guidelines.)

 Early consultation with L&S Administration contributes to success.
 All parties involved in planning should understand the approval process, proposal requirements, and time-frame - it's important to have realistic expectations about the time needed to plan new programs and consult with stakeholders and partners, and obtain approvals.
 Members of the faculty who are interested in developing new academic programs are encouraged to contact their Associate Dean and to consult the Associate Dean for Academic Planning (Elaine M. Klein, email@example.com).